deepak2431/djangoBlog/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Fixes issue #IssueNo : "Name of issue here"
-- [x] other checks
+- [x] Other checks

-## Description:
+## Reason for pull request:
+"Why was this pull request created"

+## Description of changes or additions:
-"Insert description of Pull Request here"
+"Insert description of changes made in this pull request here"

+## Screenshots:
+"Insert screenshots here if available"